"Wave" can be found on Morning Phase

 Prior to the album coming out, Beck was asked about "Wave."
 Beck noted that it was one of the older songs on the album.
 But at the same time, it sounded like he didn't have a full grasp on the track: "I don't know if I have any perspective on it other than: I sat down to write, and that came out...
 I just have to accept that is what came out, and it represents something."

 That said, he did agree with the interviewer that it might be tied to a period of bleak injury that Beck experienced.
 But less a song about injury, the song is more about "when will this end?"
-The "isolation" one experiences while feeling hopeless, the literal or figurative pain hitting you like a wave.
+The "isolation" one experiences while feeling hopeless, the literal or figurative pain hitting you over and over, repeating like the tide.

-Musically, I enjoy how the orchestra matches Beck's vocals.
-Not literally, but they juxtapose quite beautifully.
+Musically, I am impressed how the orchestra surrounds Beck's vocals.
+They juxtapose quite beautifully.
 The orchestra ebbs and flows, like a wave.
 Beck's vocals are less subtle in their swells, but his voice jumps up and down, matching the ocean of strings beneath.
-Together, they create such wonderful depth.
+Together, they create depth.

 November 24, 2013March 1, 2014April 9, 2014April 10, 2014June 28, 2014June 30, 2014July 1, 2014July 12, 2014July 14, 2014July 15, 2014